Fibromyalgia Pain Is Unique

 All of a sudden, you might realize that these things are more difficult than before.
 If some activity or chore is too difficult without undue strain, we need to ask for assistance where possible.

-We have an entire article here in the site dedicated to headaches and chronic migraine.
+We have an entire article here on the site dedicated to headaches and chronic migraine.
 This can be one of the most debilitating pain areas for a person with fibromyalgia.
-As I like to say, “this is where we think, express and interact with the world around us”.
+As I like to say, “this is where we think, express, and interact with the world around us”.

 If you have chronic head pain or migraine, then you know pain.
 The potential for trigger points in the upper back/scapular area can easily turn pain in the upper back into a migraine within a short period of time.